Victorian Civil and Administrative Tribunal: Procedure

 VCAT reports to the Attorney General's office each year and these reports are publicly available.
 According to the 2021-22 VCAT Annual Report, 75,288 applications were lodged, about 60 per cent were residential tenancy matters (45,863 applications received).

-Applicants can apply online using VCAT's website (www.vcat.vic.gov.au) or in person at 55 King Street, Melbourne.
+Applicants can apply online using VCAT's website (www.vcat.vic.gov.au) or in person at 308 La Trobe Street, Melbourne.
 Application fees are payable for most matters that are brought to VCAT.
 Hearing fees are also payable on the day of the hearing in some circumstances.

 To resolve disputes without the need for a full hearing, VCAT conducts compulsory conferences, mediations, and hearings on the papers (where members make decisions on cases based solely on lodged documentation, without requiring attendance by the parties).

-VCAT's main hearing venue is 55 King Street, Melbourne.
-Its Human Rights Division is at Level 4, 414 La Trobe St, Melbourne.
-VCAT also has offices in Frankston, Oakleigh and Bundoora, as well as Bendigo Law Courts.
+VCAT's main hearing venue is 308 La Trobe Street, Melbourne.
+VCAT also has offices in Frankston, Oakleigh, Bundoora, and Wyndham Law Courts as well as Bendigo Law Courts.

 VCAT is required to make its decisions in accordance with the law, and can only make a decision based on the specific matter before it.
 For example, if the application to VCAT is to dispute whether the use of land needs to provide a certain number of car parks, then VCAT cannot make a decision about other matters such as whether the land should be used in the proposed manner (it can only consider the car parking issue).

 In planning matters, VCAT must make its decisions based on the law and the requirements of the individual council's planning scheme, balancing competing objectives such as neighborhood character or urban consolidation.
 The content of a council's planning scheme is determined by the individual council, with the approval of the Minister for Planning.
 VCAT has no say in what goes into a planning scheme and is not involved with the making of planning laws.
 It is, however, required to apply them.

 VCAT decisions are final.
 The only exemptions for appeals are when: